VI. Pomegranate – Love – Passion

 Pomegranate signals a time of passion, fertility and discernment.
 They are symbols of abundance and eternal love.
 Empedocles (Greek philosopher 490–430BCE) felt the forces of nature (earth, air, water, fire) were brought into union through love and separated by strife.
 This harmony of opposites speaks to the impact that love and strive have in our life.
 This is a time of seeking and creating balance using the power of love.

 According to legend, Aphrodite (Greek goddess of love, desire, fertility and beauty) planted the first pomegranate tree on the island of Cyprus.
-The word aphrodisiac is attributed to her, which is why pomegranates are associated with passion.
-Pomegranates have also been identified as the “forbidden fruit” in the biblical story of the Tree of Knowledge of Good and Evil.
+The word aphrodisiac is attributed to her, which is why pomegranates are often associated with passion and love.
+They have also been identified as the “forbidden fruit” of the biblical Tree of Knowledge.
+To ancient Hebrews pomegranates represented the fertility and blessings of the “promised land.”
+In Exodus 28:33-35: God asks that Pomegranates decorate the robe of the high priest.

-In the Book of Kings, the pillars Jachim (right/mercy) and Boaz (left/strength) stood at the entrance of King Solomon’s temple, each was engraved with 200 pomegranates.
-Jachim (Sun, day/light, male) & Boaz (Moon, night/dark, female) symbolize the duality and harmony of our human journey.
-They also represent the left and right branches of the Kabbalistic Tree of Life.
-The space in-between represents the central, unified “self-loving” trunk of the tree as an aspect of our soul.
-When we come into union with our self, we are whole or “holy.”
-The “Holy of Holies” or inner sanctum of King Solomon’s temple housed the Ark of the Covenant.
+In 1 Kings 7:15-22, it describes how the pillars Jachim (right/mercy) and Boaz (left/strength) stood at the entrance of King Solomon’s temple.
+Each was engraved with 200 pomegranates.
+Jachim (Sun/day/light/male) & Boaz (Moon/night/dark/female) symbolized the duality and harmony of our human/soul journey.
+They also represented the left and right branches of the Kabbalistic Tree of Life.
+The entrance or space in-between is the central “self-giving” trunk as an aspect of unity, love and wholeness.
+When we come into union with our self, we become whole or “holy.”
+The “Holy of Holies” was engraved with pomegranates, holder of holy “seeds”.

 In Roman myth, Pomona, (Latin pomun, “fruit of the trees”) was the protector goddess of fruitful abundance.
 Pomegranate, Punica granatum is French for pomme “apple” and granatum “seeded.”
-The abundance of seeds in a pomegranate is also seen as a symbol of fertility.
-A single pomegranate can vary from 200-1400 seeds.
-Each seed is held in the “arils” that contain red juice.
-The deep red color of a pomegranate along with its juice are often associated with the blood that flows through our veins.
+The abundance of seeds in a pomegranate is seen as a symbol of fertility.
+A single pomegranate can hold between 200-1400 seeds.
+Each seed is held in an “arils” that contains red juice.
+The deep red exterior color of a pomegranate along with its juice are often associated with the blood that flows through our veins.

 Pomegranate seeds are a rich source of dietary fiber, vitamin C, vitamin K and folate.
 Pomegranate juice is healthy and delicious, reminding us of the medicinal power of love.